-Many of you who rely on Google Drive has probably received a warning message telling you that it has reached 95% capacity.
+Many of you who rely on Google Drive has probably received a warning message telling you that Google storage running out — it has reached 95% capacity.
 So, either you have to delete your data to free up space or pay for additional storage.

 The efficient management of data on Google storage is better than paying Google One for more cloud storage.
-So, here’s what to do when Google storage is nearing its limit.
+So, here’s what to do when Google storage running out of space.
 Reduce your data in the cloud and avoid upgrading to Google One at all costs.